Top Gear presenter in hot water over "silly" remarks

 "I would take them outside and execute them in front of their families," he added.
 "I mean how dare they go on strike when they have got these gilt-edged pensions that are going to be guaranteed while the rest of us have to work for a living?"

-A BBC spokesman noted the One Show had apologised at the end of the show to viewers who may have been offended.
+A BBC spokesman noted the One Show had apologized at the end of the show to viewers who may have been offended.

-Cameron who is a friend of the presenter, said on the ITV's Good Morning programme the comments were a "silly thing to say".
+Cameron who is a friend of the presenter, said on the ITV's Good Morning program the comments were a "silly thing to say."

 "I'm sure he didn't mean it," he added.